China Itinerary: 7, 10 or 14 Days for First-Time Visitors

 21+ Days China Travel: The In-Depth Explorer

-With more than three week, you can explore China in full depth to cover classic highlights, remote regions, and specialized interests.
+With more than three week, you can explore China in full depth, covering classic highlights, remote regions, and specialized interests.
 Perfect for long-stay travelers, photographers, and cultural explorers.

-• Visit a wide range of classic destinations across the east, central, and southwest regions—such as Beijing, Xi’an, Chengdu, Zhangjiajie, Guilin, Shanghai, and Hangzhou for a comprehensive overview of China’s highlights.
+• Visit classic destinations across the east, central, and southwest regions—such as Beijing, Xi’an, Chengdu, Zhangjiajie, Guilin, Shanghai, and Hangzhou for a comprehensive overview of China’s highlights.

-• Combine two to three connected regions like Yunnan–Guizhou–Guilin, or Sichuan–Qinghai-Tibet, creating a natural flow of landscapes and cultures.
+• Combine two to three connected regions like Yunnan–Guizhou–Guilin, or Sichuan–Qinghai-Tibet.

 • Focus on a special interest theme, such as photography, Silk Road history, minority culture, or food and tea experiences.